Most people who claim Personal Independence Payment (PIP) need to have a face-to-face consultation as part of their assessment.

 One of the key things people want to know before their Personal Independence Payment (PIP) consultation is what they should have with them.

 We know that many people have conditions or disabilities that may vary over time.
 They may have good and bad days, good and bad months, or good and bad times within a day.
-If you have a fluctuating condition, you will want to be sure that it will be fully considered during your assessment.
+If you have a fluctuating condition, you will want to be sure that it will be fully considered during your consultation.

 PIP assesses your ability to perform 12 daily living and mobility activities, such as preparing food, communicating verbally, and planning and following journeys.
 It is not sufficient to be able to complete these activities once, or occasionally; PIP assesses your ability to undertake tasks “reliably”.
 Reliability has four components each of which must be satisfied in order for an activity to be undertaken ‘reliably’.